How long does it take for affirmations to work?

 1. Find Affirmations that are Aligned with Your Goals

 I probably sound like a broken record but I will repeat it here again.
-You need to use affirmations that are closely related to what your intentions are, and you need to have a strong belief in them in order for it to work.
+You need to use affirmations that are closely related to what your intentions are, and you need to have a strong belief in them in order for them to work.

-Having half hearted trust in it is a surefire way to fail.
+Having half-hearted trust in it is a surefire way to fail.

 2. Practice Before and During Sleep

 You did not read the title wrongly.
-Yes you can practice during sleep, which in fact is a great time to do so as your mind is at its most relaxed phase.
+Yes, you can practice during sleep, which in fact is a great time to do so as your mind is at its most relaxed phase.